-The Court of Justice has held that a reduction in Community production in order to meet an increase in imports of sugar originating in the OCTs 'disturbs the common organisation of the market[s] in sugar... and is... contrary to the objectives of the common agricultural policy' (Emesa Sugar, cited in paragraph 100 above, paragraph 56).

-In that context, it was reasonable for the Commission to consider in the fifth recital in the preamble to the contested regulation that the common organisation of the markets in sugar could be greatly destabilised by increased imports of sugar originating in the OCTs.

-The applicant in Case T-94/00 points out, however, that the financial and quantity ceilings provided for in the WTO Agreements apply from the start of each sugar marketing year.
-In the context of the WTO Agreements, the 2000/2001 sugar marketing year ran from 1 October to 30 September as regards the quantity ceilings and from 1 July to 30 June as regards the financial ceilings.
-In those circumstances, the Community had, during the period until 1 July 2000 or until 1 October 2000, respectively, adequate room for manœuvre with regard to the limits laid down in the WTO Agreements.
-The Community was in fact exporting less sugar with refund than the WTO Agreements allowed it to export.
+- 118 The Court of Justice has held that a reduction in Community production in order to meet an increase in imports of sugar originating in the OCTs 'disturbs the common organisation of the market[s] in sugar... and is... contrary to the objectives of the common agricultural policy' (Emesa Sugar, cited in paragraph 80 above, paragraph 56). - 119 In that context, it was reasonable for the Commission to consider in the fifth recital in the preamble to the contested regulation that the common organisation of the markets in sugar might be greatly destabilised by increased imports of sugar originating in the OCTs. - The applicant in Case T-332/00 points out, however, that the financial and quantity ceilings provided for in the WTO Agreements apply from the 2000/2001 marketing year.
+In the context of the WTO Agreements, the sugar marketing year ran from 1 October to 30 September as regards the quantity ceilings and from 1 July to 30 June as regards the financial ceilings.
+The Community had, during the period until 1 July 2000 or until 1 October 2000, respectively, adequate room for manœuvre with regard to the limits laid down in the WTO Agreements.
+The Community was in fact exporting less sugar with refund than the WTO Agreements allowed it to export. - 121 However, that argument, which seeks to show that before 1 July or 1 October 2000 the Community could have borne an increase in sugar imports with EC/OCT cumulation of origin by increasing exports of subsidised sugar whilst remaining within the limits of the WTO Agreements, is irrelevant in the context of the present cases, which concern the legality of a regulation which seeks to restrict imports of sugar with EC/OCT cumulation of origin from 1 October 2000. - 122 The applicant in Case T-332/00 also calculates that the reduction in production of 500 000 tonnes per annum announced in the fifth recital in the preamble to the contested regulation creates, at the current level of prices on the world market and of refunds per tonne, an export capacity of approximately 450 000 tonnes, which is amply sufficient to allow imports of sugar from the OCTs.

-136 The Commission stated in the sixth recital in the preamble to the contested regulation, however: 'Imports occur in a period of some three months following applications for the issue of licences as a result of their period of validity.
-As a result, all imports taken together, including those in the months preceding the start of the 2000/2001 marketing year, dictate the situation on the market during that marketing year and generate the detrimental effects mentioned in recital (5) above'.
-137 The Court observes that Article 6 of Regulation No 2553/97, declared applicable mutatis mutandis by Article 2(2) of the contested regulation, restricts to about three months the period of validity of import licences for imports of sugar and mixtures under the EC/OCT cumulation of origin regime.
-In those circumstances, it was reasonable for the Commission to consider that the safeguard measure should enter into force as early as 1 March 2000.
-138 Furthermore, the increase in exports caused by the growth in imports of sugar and mixtures under the EC/OCT cumulation of origin regime in any event increased the total of export subsidies which the Community budget would have had to bear and the cost of which would have been indirectly borne by Community producers through production levies.
-139 Even assuming the WTO Agreements still offered the possibility of accepting the increase in imports of sugar and mixtures under the EC/OCT cumulation of origin regime until 1 July 2000, the fact remains that the applicant in Case T-94/00 has not shown that the Commission committed a manifest error of II - 4722 assessment in considering that increased imports of sugar or mixtures qualifying for EC/OCT cumulation of origin already risked destabilising the Community sugar sector before that date.